4 the World Resource Distributors celebrates 10 years of resourcing libraries around the world!

-The Flokstra’s continued to learn of the need for library support during a 10-year missionary assignment in the Philippines.
-Gary and Glenna visited dozens of libraries and left each one seeing the lack of trained staff, limited resources, non-existent budgets and limited vision of the libraries integral part of education.
+The Flokstras continued to learn of the need for library support during a 10-year missionary assignment in the Philippines.
+Gary and Glenna visited dozens of libraries and left each one seeing the lack of trained staff, limited resources, non-existent budgets, and limited visions of the libraries’ integral parts of education.
 They witnessed schools with 60 students but only 300 books in the library.

 Gary and Glenna knew there had to be a more effective way to resource students all over the world.

 Gary grew up in a family with an abundance of books and he understands first-hand the world a variety of books opens to students.
 So from 1997 to 2002, Gary served as the director of Africa Library Services Office and in 2000 Glenna joined the team as the Office Manager and Administrative Coordinator.
 Although Africa Library Services Office provided resources and support to libraries in Africa, the need was still just as great in other countries.

 With the plan to begin a new organization that would serve the world, Gary and Glenna set out to start 4 the World in their home basement.
 But, plans quickly changed when Africa Library Services Office donated thousands of books on hundreds of pallets!
 With the help of a few unexpected grants, 4 the World opened its doors in a 4,000 square foot building with 800 square feet of office space on January 15, 2004 with one purpose:

 To enhance the effectiveness and success of education by strengthening neglected, underfunded, and understaffed libraries worldwide.